 Seven years later, Santiago became Cuba’s capital, a title it would lose to sizzling Havana, later on.

 But Santiago has sparkle of its own.
 Its first mayor was famous (infamous?)
-Hernan Cortes, the Spanish conquistador who, a few years later, brought down the Maya Empire.
+Hernan Cortes, the Spanish conquistador who brought down the Maya Empire.
 And several celebrated expeditions to the continental Americas departed from Santiago.
-For example the one of Cabeza de Vaca, who explored the south of what is now the United States.
+For example, the one of Cabeza de Vaca, who explored the south of what is now the United States.

-The city is one of the most ethnically diverse in Cuba.
+Santiago is one of the most ethnically diverse cities in Cuba.
 From the 18th century, it has received waves of immigrants from Britain, France, Haiti, Spain, Jamaica, and China.

 All these cultures have left a mark in the city.
 The Africans (Haitians and slaves) brought with them spiritual practices such as voodoo, while the Europeans imported Catholicism.
 From the mix of both, santeria was born.
 And the port is also the birthplace of various music styles, from the Spanish-influenced bolero and French-influenced Trova to the African-influenced Son.

 Nowadays, Santiago has almost half a million inhabitants.
-And some of its landmarks are considered UNESCO World Heritage Sites.
+Some of its landmarks are considered UNESCO World Heritage Sites.
 We are looking at you, El Morro Fortress.

 Some famous Santiagians you may know?
 Desi Arnaz and Emilio Estefan.
-Meanwhile, Gloria Estefan hails from Havana -like Andy Garcia and Steven Bauer.
+Meanwhile, Gloria Estefan, Andy Garcia, and Steven Bauer are from Havana.